Follow-up emails

 One real example, same input reshaped two ways.

 Senior Frontend role at a fintech.
 Stage reached: phone screen, then denied.
-Keyword match at time of application: 18 of 22.
-Missing: GraphQL (3x), Storybook (2x), micro-frontends (1x), A/B testing (1x).
+Keyword match at time of application was on the lower end.
+Missing: GraphQL, Storybook, micro-frontends, A/B testing.
 User note: "I think it was the GraphQL question."

 Likely gaps: 1.
-GraphQL was the most frequent missing term (3x in JD) and you flagged it in the call.
+GraphQL appears in the JD and you flagged it in the call.
 The resume lists REST APIs only; adding a bullet about GraphQL usage, even basic, would have unblocked this.
-2. Micro-frontends was a single mention but high-signal for a team explicitly rearchitecting.
+2. Micro-frontends shows up in the JD too and is high-signal for a team explicitly rearchitecting.
 Resume issues: - Frontend bullets mention "APIs" generically.
 For fintech JDs, be specific. - No bullet ties work to compliance or regulated context.
 You did ship in a regulated environment (the master says so) but the tailored version dropped that.
 Recommendations: - Add one bullet naming GraphQL usage and the scale of it. - Restore the "regulated environment" line from your master. - For the next fintech posting, run the tailor again with these two edits baked into the master.

 This is the one step where model depth matters most.
 The heavier model reads the full record, reasons about stage context, and writes specific recommendations instead of boilerplate.